LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In order to enable the most stable possible synchronisation between several sensors, an option has already been created to establish an electrical connection between sensors.
 This is used together with the firmware to synchronise the readout intervals.
-The schematic \ref{Multi_sensor_synchronisation_wiring_example.png} shows how several sensors must be wired together in order to implement this form of synchronisation.
+The figure \ref{Multi_sensor_synchronisation_wiring_example.png} illustrates the schematic how several sensors must be wired together in order to implement this form of synchronisation.

 %%Unified_sensor_firmware_multi_sensor_synchronisation_procedure.png%%

 Once the hardware has been prepared, the task of the firmware of the various sensors is to find a common synchronisation clock.
 To do this, the function *register irq on sync pin* is overwritten.
-To set one *primary* and several *secondary* sensors, each sensor waits for an initial pulse on the SYNC-(+gpio) \ref{Unified_sensor_firmware_multi_sensor_synchronisation_procedure.png}.
+To set one *primary* and several *secondary* sensors, each sensor waits for an initial pulse on the SYNC-(+gpio).
-Each sensor starts a random timer beforehand, which sends a pulse on the sync line.
-All others receive this and switch to *secondary* mode and synchronise the measurements based on each sync pulse received.
+A random timer is started beforehand by each sensor, which sends a pulse on the sync line.
+All others receive this and switch to *secondary mode* and synchronise the measurements based on each sync pulse received.

 Since the presumed *primary* sensor cannot register its own sync pulse (because the pin is switched to output), there is a timeout branch condition *got pulse within 1000ms* and this becomes the *primary* sensor.
 This means that in a chain of sensors there is exactly one *primary* and many *secondary* sensors.

 In single-sensor operation, this automatically jumps to *primary* sensor operation through the *got impulse within 1000ms* branch result.
-The synchronisation status can be queried via the user interface \ref{communication-interface} using the *opmode* \ref{Query_opmode_using_(+cli).png} command.
+The figure \ref{Query_opmode_using_(+cli).png} shows the synchronisation status of the sensor which can be queried via the user interface \ref{communication-interface} using the *opmode* command.
 An important aspect of the implementation here is that there is no numbering or sequence of the individual sensors.

 This means that for the subsequent readout of the measurements, it is only important that they are taken at the same interval across all sensors.